-- A \$13.7 million net gain from the investments held in the Integrys rabbi trust during 2023, compared with a \$12.6 million net loss during 2022.
-The gains and losses from the investments held in the rabbi trust partially offset the changes in benefit costs related to deferred compensation, which are primarily included in other operation and maintenance expense in our utility segments.
-See Note 17, Fair Value Measurements, for more information on our investments held in the Integrys rabbi trust. - An \$18.3 million increase in intercompany interest income, driven by WECI's issuance of a \$430.0 million long-term intercompany note to WEC Energy Group in April 2023 and higher interest rates on short-term borrowings to subsidiaries in our operating segments.
+- A \$13.7 million net gain from the investments held in the Integrys rabbi trust during 2023, compared with a \$12.6 million net loss during 2022. - An \$18.3 million increase in intercompany interest income, driven by WECI's issuance of a \$430.0 million long-term intercompany note to WEC Energy Group in April 2023 and higher interest rates on short-term borrowings to subsidiaries in our operating segments.
 This intercompany interest income is offset by higher intercompany interest expense in our operating segments and is eliminated in consolidation.